Drug Addiction Rehab Knoxville, TN

 - Craving drugs when you are not using

-- Spending significant amounts of time and/or money trying to get drugs
+- Spending significant amounts of time and money trying to get drugs

 While just having one or two of these signs may not indicate a drug addiction, if more than two apply to you or your loved one, there is likely reason to be concerned.
-Call Tennessee Valley Recovery at (866) 726-2131
+It can also help to take our addiction assessment to better identify any signs or symptoms of addiction.
+Call Tennessee Valley Recovery to find out more about your treatment options.

 Also called “uppers,” these drugs can make people feel energetic, alert, social, and even paranoid.
 Common stimulants include cocaine, Ritalin, Adderall, and methamphetamine.